The Voice (franchise): "Second Chance" buttons

 In the fourth season of the Italian version of The Voice Senior, a new button called "Second Chance Button" was introduced.
 When a contestant fails to make to a team, one of the coaches can hit this button in order to allow this contestant to audition again in a following episode.
 It subsequently appeared in the fourteenth season of The Voice la plus belle voix, and in the twenty-eighth season of the American version, with the notable change that is the host who can give a second chance to an artist.
+Vocea României will also introduce the "Second Chance Button" on its fourteenth season – each coach can save one contestant on the spot, while the host can give one contestant the chance to audition again in a subsequent episode.

 "Coach Replay"

-In the twenty-sixth season of the American version of The Voice, a new feature was introduced, dubbed the "Coach Replay."
+In the twenty-sixth season of the American version of The Voice, a new feature was introduced, dubbed the "Coach Replay".
 This addition allows each coach to press their button one time in the span of the blind auditions for an artist that was originally eliminated with no coaches turning.
 The artist is subsequently defaulted to that team.
-The “Coach Replay” returned for season twenty-seven, where this time a coach may use it if he/she did not initially turn and if one or more of the other coaches did turn to make the coach who didn't turn eligible for the artist to pick.
-It subsequently appeared in season 12 of La Voz Spain and season 13 of The Voice Portugal.
+The "Coach Replay" returned for season twenty-seven, where this time a coach may use it if he/she did not initially turn and if one or more of the other coaches did turn to make the coach who didn't turn eligible for the artist to pick.
+It subsequently appeared in season 12 of La Voz Spain, season 13 of The Voice Portugal, season 12 of The Voice Belgique, season 11 of La Voz Kids and season 14 of The Voice UK (renamed as "Rewind").